xcsrz/hp-scan/README.md

 * add Notifications so there is more than a bouncing icon for feedback
 * move the config step to after compiling so releases can be distributed and customized as needed.
 * add some form of a UI to offer options on scan quality and JPG files
+* a better icon would be nice - icon's are not my thing

 ## Technical Notes
 * Requesting a scan is achieved by sending a POST request to the MFP with an XML POST body specifying the desired settings.
 HOWEVER,